Memorial Parkway (Huntsville, Alabama): Expansion

 Memorial Parkway's limited access portion is being expanded to include interchanges and frontage roads at various cross streets along the Parkway.
 Overpasses are currently planned for the Parkway's intersections with Winchester Road and Mastin Lake Road on the north side, and Hobbs Road, Green Cove Road, and Hobbs Island Road on the south side.
 Estimated completion dates for significant current Parkway projects are statuses in a quarterly Construction Bulletin from the Alabama Department of Transportation (ALDOT)'s Bureau of Transportation Planning.

-The City of Huntsville is planning construction of a multi-modal bridge to be used by for pedestrians and bicyclist to cross over Memorial Parkway between the interchanges of Holmes Avenue and Governors Drive.
+The City of Huntsville is planning the construction of a multi-modal bridge to be used by for pedestrians and bicyclist to cross over Memorial Parkway between the interchanges of Holmes Avenue and Governors Drive.
 This bridge will be a part of the larger Singing River Trail of North Alabama.